VLDao/CS480/README.md

 1. [Poll Creator] creates a new poll
 2. [Poll Creator] inserts poll details
 3. Application publishes poll
 3a.
-User details
+User details are verified (extends)
 4. [Poll Voter] finds a poll
 5. [Poll Voter] selects voting choices
 5a.
-Voting selection transaction is verified by [Blockchain API]
+Voting selection transaction is verified by [Blockchain API] (includes)
 6. [Blockchain API] adds vote selection to the blockchain
 7. Poll expires and triggers generation of poll results 7a.
-Poll result analysis and statistics are generated
+Poll result analysis and statistics are generated (extends)